punchdrunktux/McAfee-Expert-Rules/T1059 - Command and String Interpreter.md

 **NOTES:**

-- Each rule has been tested in a "clean" lab environment but will need to be tweaked for environmentental factors
+- Each rule has been tested in a "clean" lab environment but will need to be tweaked for production environmentental factors

 - Tests include both the MS Office VBA code and a MS Office file for testing.
-If you don't trust my files create a new MS Office file with the provided VBA code.
+If you don't trust my files create a new MS Office macro file with the provided VBA code.

 - McAfee ENS should fire a new alert for each test.
 Some files include mulitple tests but will be separated by a MessageBox popup telling you what is being tested, along with an added timer pause during execution.